Shrunken head: Technique

 The process of creating a shrunken head begins with removing the skull from the neck.
-An incision is made on the back of the ear and all the skin and flesh is removed from the cranium.
+Then an incision is made on the back of the ear and all the skin and flesh is removed from the cranium.
 Red seeds are placed underneath the nostrils and the lips are sewn shut.
 The mouth is held together with three palm pins.
 Fat from the flesh of the head is removed.
 Then a wooden ball is placed under the flesh to keep the form.
 The flesh is then boiled in water that has been saturated with a number of herbs containing tannins.
 The head is then dried with hot rocks and sand while molding it to retain its human features.
 The skin is then rubbed with charcoal ash.
 Decorative beads may be added to the head.

 In the head shrinking tradition, it is believed that coating the skin in ash keeps the muisak, or avenging soul, from seeping out.